 Our society has been successful at creating programs that manage poverty, but this approach is about the longer term, harder work of moving people out of poverty.

-Richmond’s adult poverty rate is nearly twice the national average at 25.2%.
-Worse, the poverty rate for Richmonders under age 18 is 38.7%.
-To give you an idea of how much (or little) that is, the official poverty line for a family of four is $24,250 per year or less.
-Some members of our community live on $10,000 per year or less!
+Richmond’s adult poverty rate is above the national average (12.8%) at 19.8%.
+Worse, the poverty rate for Richmonders under age 18 is 33.7%, which is higher than it has been in the past few years.
+To give you an idea of how much (or little) that is, the official poverty line for a family of four is $30,000 per year or less.
+Some individual members of our community live on $13,590 per year or less!

 Poverty levels are especially concentrated in specific Richmond neighborhoods.
 Regrettably, these percentages have not changed materially over time and generational poverty takes its toll.
 A comparison of average life expectancy in two Richmond neighborhoods – 63 years (low income neighborhood) vs. 83 years (high income neighborhood) – testifies to the disparity in health and quality of life.

 Circles RVA is filling an unmet need in Richmond, VA by partnering with the families that these statistics represent – families on the fence between surviving and thriving economically.
 A consistent obstacle to navigating a path out of poverty is social isolation.
 When living in an area of concentrated poverty, the “circles” of people surrounding you are struggling with the same challenges that you face.
 Who do you go to for help if your “circles” don’t have the resources, knowledge or connections to assist you?
 How do you navigate the path forward if you don’t know the way?